dd32/td-gh-ex/readme.txt

 Changed blog listing titles <h1> tags to <h2>
 Fixed undefined variable issue in magazine widgets.
 Added the previously removed theme section again to the customizer.

+- Version 2.0.9
+Changed slider h1 tags to h3.
+Passed fonts url to editor stylesheet.
+Added some stylings to the search form.